techandpeople/techandpeople.github.io/_team/saa.md

 In 2018 I moved to <i>Open Lab</i>, <i>Newcastle University</i>.
 Extending the previous work of the lab, we designed a solution to support the self-management of the symptoms of the  Parkinson’s disease, namely with the creation of a mobile application that enables, among other things, the creation of personalized cues in a wearable device.

 I am currently working in my PhD at the <i>Faculty of Sciences of the University of Lisbon</i>, with a focus on <b>personalization of user interfaces</b>.
-I have been studying the factors that prevent greater adoption of third-party personalization mechanisms and exploring different personalization solutions.
+I have been studying the factors preventing greater adoption of third-party personalization mechanisms and exploring different personalization solutions.

 My main research interests are human-computer interaction, accessibility, personalization, and pervasive healthcare.
 My goal has been to create useful and usable technologies to improve people’s quality of life.